Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 …”My prayer group, which consisted of seven ladies —some from my church —was also an important part of my support system.
 When my husband first left me, one of the ladies called my every morning just to make sure I was up and ready to go to work.
 Another allowed me to call her late at night if I needed to, which was very helpful.
 That was sometimes the hardest and loneliest part of the day.
 God seemed to work it out so that I had contact with one of these ladies every day.
 I could never have gone through my marriage crisis without my weekly support group and their prayers.”

-• Attend a group Bible study.
 Attending a Bible study offers you an opportunity to meet other people who are spiritually mature.
 The discussion times will help you grow in your relationship with the Lord and with others.
 Choose a Bible study in which the leaders have been trained to teach solid doctrine.
 The apostle Paul wrote to Titus, “You must teach what is in accord with sound doctrine.
 Teach the older men to be temperate, worthy of respect, self-controlled, and sound in faith, in love and in endurance.
 Likewise, teach the older women to be reverent in the way they live, not to be slanderers or addicted to much wine, but to teach what is good” (Titus 2:1-3).

-• Be disciplined by a mature Christian (especially if you are a new believer).
 In your church or Bible study, find someone who is more spiritually mature than you.
 This person needs to know Scripture well enough to help you stay on track biblically.
 When Joe and I were separated, I was discipled by two women.
-After I read about the importance of older women teaching younger women (see Titus 2:3-5), I asked a retired school teacher from my Sunday school class if she would be willing to disciple me.
+I read about the importance of older women teaching younger women (see Titus 2:3-5).
+As a result, I asked a retired school teacher from my Sunday school class if she would be willing to disciple me.

 Leah and I met every Friday morning.
 Instead of going through a structured study, I asked her for advice in particular situations —either with Joe, the kids, or my work.
-She would usually say, “Well, I’m not sure what you should do, but let’s go to God’s Word and see what He thinks you should do.”
+She would usually say, “Well, I’m not sure what you should do, but let’s go to God’s Word.
+Lets see what He thinks you should do.”
 It was a great way for me to learn how to find biblically-based answers for daily living.

 Guard Your Heart